SathyaBhat/sathyabh.at/content/weekly-notes-35-2024/index.md

 I mentioned in last week's [notes](/weekly-notes-34-2024/) that it's getting warmer and this week it was like the oven had been turn on.
 The temperature ramped up quite a bit.

 * I had some colleagues from my extended org come down from the US this week and it was good to meet up with them.
 We had a harbour boat cruise arranged for them and I joined them.
-Given my tendency to get sea-sick (or any kind of motion sickness) I wasn't inclined to go for the cruise but decided to take a tablet and go anyway.
+Given my tendency to get seasick (or any kind of motion sickness) I wasn't inclined to go for the cruise but decided to take a tablet and go anyway.
 Unfortunately that didn't go so well - a combination of taking the tablet a bit too late plus a different boat which was a lot lower, smaller and less table along with the fact that the sea was quite rough meant that I quickly retreated to my 'quiet' corner quite fast.
 And although I did not throw up, I wasn't exactly my usual self.
-I spent a bulk of my time at the corner but as we started to head back, I started feeling better and talked a bit with the rest of the folks.
+I spent a fair bit of the cruise time at the corner but as we started to head back, I started feeling better and talked a bit with the rest of the folks.
 * I completed my re:Invent Attendee Guide for Reliability Engineers for re:Invent 2024 and have submitted it, and will wait for it to be published.
 I'm still not yet sure if I will be at re:Invent this year as the year's travels have been too much and Jo & I will be in India a week before flying out for re:Invent and I think I will be too exhausted to make this trip.
 * We completed our second term for the guitar class this weekend.
 It's been a short term and I missed about half of it due to my travels but nonetheless I think I've made decent progress.
 I can now read basic guitar tablature, but playing them is still a challenge.
 My brain reads the fret numbers on the tablature as string numbers and tries to place the fingers there and that messes up things.
 Not to mention my chord changes are quite slow and often the chord position itself is not right.
 No shortcut but practice to improve on these things.
 * With the temperatures rising this week, we decided to head to the beach.
 Balmoral Beach is just under 5km from here, so after completing our guitar class, we went back home, kept our guitar and headed for the beach.
 We took the bus to Balmoral and it took about half hour to reach there.
 Once at the beach, we grabbed some lunch first (we had an early class and we didn't have anything for breakfast).
 From there, we unfolded our beach towel and I had a nice relaxing snooze while Jo put her camera to use.